sal55/langs/MLang.md/readme.md

 Besides, there is a huge range of things that people expect from a language these days: syntax highlighting, IDE support (language servers?), tons of ready-to-use libraries, widely-tested, bug-free tools, tutorials and references attractively presented (ie. not in Github markdown).

-That's not going to get done for a personal project.
-Neither is it likely to work again on Linux (which apparently most developers are on); such experiments have been done and those boxes ticked, but I don't routinely use Linux myself.
+That's not going to get done for a personal project (especially for someone averse to overcomplicated tools).

+Neither are any of them likely to work on Linux again (which apparently most developers are on); such experiments have been done and those boxes ticked, but I don't routinely use Linux myself.

-However anyone is welcome to take from them anything interesting or useful they wish.
+However anyone is welcome to take from them anything interesting or useful.